seanstankowski/SnapPallete/README.md

 ### Flags and Options
 - `-d`, `--diameter`: Specifies a multiplier for the default circle diameter used in image analysis.
 This flag is optional.
 If omitted, the script uses a default multiplier of `1.0` (default size).
-- `-c`, `--circles`: Specifies teh number of circles to be placed
+- `-c`, `--circles`: Specifies teh number of circles to be placed.
+This flag is optional.
+If omitted, the script uses a default number of circles which is 6.
+A number less than 6 can be specified.
 #### Examples
 - To run the script with the default circle size:

       python SnapSpectrum.py filename.jpg

-- To run the script with half the default circle size:
+- To run the script with half the default circle size and only 3 circles instead of 6:

-      python SnapSpectrum.py -d 0.5 filename.jpg
+      python SnapSpectrum.py -d 0.5 -c 3 filename.jpg

 - To double the circle size used in the analysis: